magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-set.md

 This topic discusses advanced configuration commands you can use to:

 *   Set any configuration option from the command line
-*   Optionally lock any option so its value cannot be changed in the Magento Admin
+*   Optionally lock any configuration option so its value cannot be changed in the Magento Admin
-*   Change a configuration setting that is locked in the Admin
+*   Change a configuration option that is locked in the Magento Admin

 You can use these commands to set the Magento configuration manually or using scripts.
 You set configuration options using a _configuration path_, which is a `/`-delimited string that uniquely identifies that configuration option.
 You can find configuration paths in the following references: